Edward Lawson, 4th Baron Burnham: Territorial officer

-World War II
+Second World War

-On the outbreak of war, 48th Division was mobilised, and it landed in France as part of the British Expeditionary Force in January 1940.
+On the outbreak of war, 48th Division was mobilised, and it landed in France as part of the British Expeditionary Force (BEF) in January 1940.
 When the Germans invaded France and the Low Countries in May, the BEF moved forward to occupy pre-planned positions in Belgium, but the rapid German breakthrough into France caused it to retreat towards Dunkirk.

 On 23 May, 48th Division was pulled out to form a new defence line along the canal between Saint-Omer and the coast.
 Lawson was sent with 'X Force' of artillery, machine guns and infantry ahead of the division to occupy the chosen positions.
 However, the unexpected surrender of Belgian forces on 27 May 1940 led to a gap appearing between 48th Division in action around Saint-Omer and the coast at Nieuwpoort.
 Until II Corps could arrive to plug this gap, Lawson was responsible for what the Official History calls 'the most dangerously exposed part of the bridgehead'.
 He was ordered by the commander of the Dunkirk perimeter, Lt-Gen Ronald Adam to improvise a defence line along the canal and prevent the Germans breaking through to the vital beaches east of Dunkirk where much of the BEF was waiting to be evacuated.
-At 11.00 on 28 May, advanced German troops reached the canal line, but Lawson seized on the Territorial gunners of 53rd (London) Medium Regiment, RA who were marching towards Dunkirk having fired off all their ammunition and destroyed their guns.
+At 11.00 on 28 May, advanced German troops reached the canal line, but Lawson seized on the Territorial gunners of 53rd (London) Medium Regiment, Royal Artillery, who were marching towards Dunkirk having fired off all their ammunition and destroyed their guns.
 Together with detachments of Regular gunners from 2nd Medium Regiment and 1st Heavy Anti-Aircraft Regiment, and sappers from 7th Field Company Royal Engineers, they fought as infantry to hold the line.
 They came under heavy mortar and machine-gun fire, and the Germans seized a bridgehead at Nieuwpoort, but all subsequent attacks that day were repulsed.
 Lawson's scratch force was relieved next day and then evacuated to Britain.

-Lawson was awarded a CB for distinguished service in this campaign.
-In February 1941 he was promoted to Major-General and appointed General Officer Commanding the new Yorkshire County Division, responsible for three Independent Infantry Brigades that had been organised for Home Defence from newly raised battalions.
+Lawson was appointed a Companion of the Order of the Bath for distinguished service in this campaign.

+In February 1941 he was promoted to the acting rank of major-general and appointed General Officer Commanding (GOC) of the new Yorkshire County Division, responsible for three independent infantry brigades that had been organised for home defence from newly raised battalions of conscripts.

 On the death of his father on 14 June 1943, Edward Lawson succeeded as 4th Baron Burnham of Hall Barn, Beaconsfield, Buckinghamshire, and as the 4th Baronet.

 With his newspaper background, Lawson became Senior Military Adviser to the Ministry of Information and was Director of Public Relations at the War Office from 1943 to 1945.
+His rank of major general was made temporary in February 1942 and permanent in 1945.